 After they’ve created a finished sheet of tape, tape suppliers can put the sheet through any number of converting processes, which are usually performed with the help of a CAD cut machine.
 These include winding, slitting, and die cutting.
 During winding, the sheet of coated tape is wound and formed into a large roll of tape.
 The slitting process involves taking the huge roll of coated tape that is created during coating, and cutting it down into smaller strips of tape for sale.
 Once slit, the tape strips must undergo rewinding so that they are once more formed into rolls of tape.
 Die cutting can serve as an alternative to slitting.

 If you’re interested in a custom roll of tape, you’re in luck.
 There are many ways in which your supplier can make your tape a perfect fit your application.
 Common customization's include those related to: shaping, colors and patterns/prints, widths and thicknesses, sizes, and strengths.
+Scroll back up to the tope of the screen, or click on this IQS Directory link to instantly see a list of several top tape manufacturers and suppliers.

 Sealing tape, also known as seal tape, is a pressure sensitive adhesive tape that is used for closing or sealing slotted containers such as packing cartons or corrugated fiberboard boxes.
 It also, in general, helps join two or more materials or surfaces.
 Adhesive tape products that fall under this category are particularly useful in warehousing industries, but are also used often for domestic and industrial purposes.